sos-berlin/js7-cli-powershell/README.md

 * `PS > Get-JS7Order | Suspend-JS7Order`
   * performs and emergency stop and kills all running tasks.
 * `PS > $orders = ( Get-JS7Order -Folder /my_workflows -Recursive | Suspend-JS7Order )`
-  * retrieves orders from the *my_jobs* folder and any sub-folders with orders found being suspended.
+  * retrieves orders from the *my_workflows* folder and any sub-folders with orders found being suspended.
 The list of affected orders is returned.
 * `PS > $orders | Stop-JS7Order`
   * remove orders based on a list that has previously been retrieved.